drhsqlite/fossil-mirror/www/server/windows/none.md

-# Serving as a Standalone Server
+# Serving as a Standalone Server on Windows

 On Windows, this method works more or less identically to how it’s documented in [the generic instructions](../any/none.md).